 The project that started as East Lantau Metropolis, became Lantau Tomorrow Vision, and now called Kau Yi Chau Islands Reclamation could be the most disastrous infrastructure project in Hong Kong’s history – costing huge sums of money, unsustainable, and ultimately unable to realise any of the vaunted aims of creating a business district and a good place to live.
+To save your time, some key reasons:

-Here, I’ll post a few snippets of articles etc indicating the project is utterly unsustainable.
+On this page, I’ll post a few snippets of articles etc indicating the project is utterly unsustainable.

 “Incalculable” Economic Impacts

-For more on issues with this project, maybe see, for instance:
+For more on issues with this project:

 A massive development project off Lantau Island could have “incalculable” ecological impacts, a Hong Kong research group has said after the estimated price tag for the proposed artificial islands ballooned to HK$580 billion.